Learning to Be Cautious: Learning to Be Cautious

 \textbf{Inference.} A fundamental problem with extrapolation is that there are typically multiple reward models that match the familiar reward function but differ in novel situations from the novel MDP (\ie/, state, action, next state triples not present in the familiar MDP), even within a restricted model class.
 To address this issue, we can infer a posterior belief (a probability distribution) about which reward models are more reasonable, given a prior belief that describes what it means for a reward model to be ``reasonable''.
-Exact Bayesian inference is typically intractable for high dimensional data, but a convenient approximation is to train an ensemble of neural networks, each with unique initialization parameters and trained on independently shuffled familiar examples.
-Each neural network acts like a sample from a posterior with an implicit prior so that the entire ensemble implicitly characterizes a posterior-like belief.
-Various previous works (\eg/, \textcite{tibshirani1996comparison,heskes1997practical,lakshminarayanan2017simple,lu2017ensemble,pearce2018bayesian,osband2019deepExplorationRvf}) have used neural networks in similar ways to characterize uncertainty with connections to proper Bayesian inference.
+Exact Bayesian inference is typically intractable for high-dimensional data, but a convenient approximation is to train an ensemble of neural networks, each with unique initialization parameters, and trained using stochastic gradient descent on independently shuffled familiar examples.
+Each neural network acts like a sample from a posterior with an implicit prior so that the entire ensemble implicitly characterizes a posterior-like belief, resulting in a larger variance in reward models output when presented with novel states compared to familiar states.
+Various previous works \eg/, \textcite{tibshirani1996comparison,heskes1997practical,lakshminarayanan2017simple,lu2017ensemble,pearce2018bayesian,osband2019deepExplorationRvf} have used neural networks in similar ways to characterize uncertainty with connections to Bayesian inference.
+Alternatively, we could use methods designed to encode such a posterior compactly, such as noisy networks~\parencite{fortunato2018noisy} or epistemic neural networks~\parencite{osband2023epistemic}.

-\textbf{Robust Optimization.} An inference approach characterizes the agent's uncertainty about what reward functions are reasonable in the novel MDP given the familiar MDP, but ordinary RL algorithms cannot make use of this information beyond optimizing for a single reward function generated from the belief (\eg/, a sample, the expected posterior, or the maximum a posteriori reward function).
-Robust policy optimization algorithms however, are designed to learn policies that are robust to such uncertainty.